Rishabh20539011/SegMat/README.md

 ![Screenshot from 2023-06-10 18-43-29](https://github.com/Rishabh20539011/SegMat/assets/101064926/d31a6f85-d123-4cec-9f25-da00281e029f)

-In this repo we are using architecture of Unet++ for Segmentation and FBA-MATT for matting
+In this repo we are using architecture of Unet++ for Segmentation and [FBA-MATT]{https://github.com/MarcoForte/FBA_Matting} for matting

 Current SOTA for Image Matting --- https://paperswithcode.com/sota/image-matting-on-composition-1k-1